Welcome To Whistler: 5 Amazing Wildlife Encounters

 All year around, adventure options keep the Whistler spirit alive, and you can read our summer guide to enjoy the best of its adrenaline-inducing attractions.
 But should you wish to take a pause to appreciate nature’s bounty, the untamed wilderness of the former Olympics host promises to “evoke reverence and awe.”

-Here are some of the best Whistler wildlife-sighting opportunities, brought to you by the Pan Pacific Whistler Mountainside team.
+Here are some of the best Whistler wildlife-sighting opportunities, including the thrilling Whistler Bear-Viewing Tour, brought to you by the Pan Pacific Whistler Mountainside team.

 1. Whistler Bear-Viewing Tour